TouK/nussknacker/docs/designingProcesses/FlinkCustomTransformers.md

 - keyBy - expression defining key for which we compute aggregate, e.g. `#input.userId`
 - aggregator - type of aggregation (see below)
 - aggregateBy - value which will be aggregated (e.g. `#input.callDuration`, `#input.productId`)
-- windowLength - length of time window
+- windowLength - length of time window, window will cover range: (exclusive) now-windowLength, (inclusive) now

 For each event additional variable will be added.
 For example: for aggregate-sliding node with length of 10 minutes, aggregation max and input events:
 - `{userId: 1, callDuration: 1, hour: 10:10}`